 For pFriem Family Brewers cofounder Josh Pfriem, beer carries much more meaning than just something to sip on.
 The intersection of beer, family and culture is at the heart of this Hood River-area brewery, which is known for its attention to fine detail and high level of quality across its entire line of craft beers.
 Read on for a conversation between Josh and Craft MTN.

 This interview has been edited for length and clarity.

-Question: Easy one to start—what was the last beer you drank?
+What was the last beer you drank?